MayMinecraft/MayQOL/README.md

-Here's a README for your Skyblock CT module:

----

 # MayQOL - Skyblock CT Module

 MayQOL is a feature-rich ChatTriggers (CT) module designed to enhance the Hypixel Skyblock experience by providing useful utilities for Dungeons, Mining, Farming, the Crimson Isle, and more.
 It includes custom HUD elements, automation features, ESP enhancements, and various quality-of-life improvements.